Structural joints and active seismic dissipators

 Structural joints and active devices: a winning combination

 As we have seen, the two systems intervene in different ways to limit the damage caused to buildings by earthquakes.
 But how to install structural joints and active heatsinks?
 Can they be used together?

 The installation of structural joints in a building is often recommended before proceeding with the introduction of anti-seismic technologies.
 The joints make the action performed by the active devices even safer and more effective as I-Pro 1.
 Furthermore, the latter causes the displacement of the buildings to be reduced and the thickness of the structural joint decreases to the point of becoming comparable to that of a simple thermal joint.

-The two anti-seismic solutions they can be therefore integrate in the same structure, since they perform different interventions, operating locally in the case of the joints and globally in the case of the I-Pro device.
+The two anti-seismic solutions so they can be integrated in the same structure, since they perform different interventions, operating locally in the case of the joints and globally in the case of the I-Pro device.
 Combining an intelligent and dynamic system with design components allows you to fully protect the building.